 Notwithstanding a cap on the total number of permits holders, the seller of a business holding a valid tobacco sales permit may transfer said permit to a bona fide purchaser for value of the business, subject to approval by the Board of Health, as required herein.

 The purchaser shall apply for the transfer of the permit no later than (30) calendar days after said purchase.
-The purchase shall not sell tobacco product until the transfer of the permit is approved by the Board of Health; and
+The purchase shall not sell tobacco product until the transfer of the permit is approved by the Board of Health;

+A Tobacco Product Sales Permit may be transferred to a new owner to operate the same type of business in the same location as the existing business and a Tobacco Product Sales Permit may be transferred to a new location for the same owner and same type of business as the existing business provided all setbacks are met as outlined below.
+No other transfers will be permitted.

 All fines and suspensions of the previous owner must be satisfied prior to the sale.

 10. Retail Density.